Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 St. Peter’s Basilica Alternative: Basilica San Paolo Fuori le Mura.

 Just a short metro ride from the center, St. Paul Outside the Walls is one of Rome’s four papal basilicas and the second largest after St. Peter’s.
-Coolest part?
+The coolest part?
 Being a hidden gem, it rarely draws crowds.
 It’s massive, majestic, and packed with history—without the chaos.

 Villa Borghese Gardens & Galleria Borghese